ProAccess/MakeMyHOAok/HOA Cert Program.md

 Exhibit C — Requirements for disclosures of board rating
 ========================================================
 Civil Code §5310 would be amended to require the annual policy statement include the Board's COMPETENCE rating.
-As a conven­ience, BCCAD may provide a webpage from which a certificate of rating disclosure may be generated and downloaded.
+As a convenience, BCCAD may provide a webpage from which a certificate of rating disclosure may be generated and downloaded.
 (See [specimen](#star_rating_determination).)

 <a name="cc5310_amendment"></a>